lamwai/GettingNCleaningData/README.md

 7. Standardise all column names (e.g., removing FULL-STOP, capitalise first letter)
 8. Output the tidy data as "tidy.txt", per the requirement.

+Description of "tidy.txt" can be found in "CODEBOOK.md"

-# The above steps can be cross-referenced to detailed comments within the run_analysis.R
+Note: The above steps can be cross-referenced to detailed comments within the run_analysis.R